lubeda/EspHoMaTriXv2/README.md

 ## Integration in Home Assistant

 To control your display, it has to be integrated in Home Assistant.
-Then it provides several services, all prefixed with the configured `devicename` e.g. "ehmtx".
+Then it provides several services, all prefixed with the configured `devicename` e.g.,, "ehmtx".
 See the default services marked as **(D)** [above](#services), but you can add your own (see alarm and screen).

 ### Services